skotopes/mstarutils/ReadMe.md

 # Raspberry Pi SDIO

+It is going to turn off pi's internal wifi, but totally worth it.

 Pinout: https://pinout.xyz/pinout/sdio

 Load device tree overlay for 4-bit wide bus:

     dtoverlay sdio

-Also keep in mind that you can access EMMC card with only 1 data line.
+Also we can access EMMC card with only 1 data line.
 Load device tree overlay for 1-bit wide bus:

     dtoverlay sdio bus_width=1

 After that command you'll see new devices:

     /dev/mmcblk2        # main storage
     /dev/mmcblk2boot0   # main boot partition
     /dev/mmcblk2boot1   # second boot partition, normally not used /dev/mmcblk2rpmb    # rpmb special device

 mmc-utils can provide detailed information for connected flash.

 # Wiring